-Moreover, the CML approaches often assume non-collusion between the involved parties, for example, between the cloud provider and the CSP \cite{niko13,niko13sp,sharma19} or the two cloud providers \cite{mohassel17} in the two server architecture.
-A collusion between the two parties in these frameworks directly compromise privacy of the training data and learned models.
+Moreover, the CML approaches often assume non-collusion between the involved parties, for example, between the cloud provider and the CSP \cite{niko13,niko13sp,sharma19} or the two cloud providers \cite{mohassel17} in the two-server architecture.
+Collusion between the two parties in these frameworks directly compromises the privacy of the training data and learned models.

 Most CML approaches assume that data and model consumers are trusted, which is orthogonal to the applications of differential privacy \cite{shokri15,abadi16} that specifically targets untrusted data and model consumers.
 Furthermore, CML approaches assume properly secured infrastructures and communication channels to exclude external attacks and focus on the CML-specific challenges.